aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

 ## The Richardson Maturity Model
 RESTfulness is a binary feature: your web service is either RESTful, when it implements all the requirements, or non-RESTful.
 However, not all non-RESTful services are created alike: some of them are very non-RESTful, some are a little bit non-RESTful, some are five minutes of work away from RESTfulness.

-Leonard Richardson devised a scale comprised of four levels of (non-)RESTfulness, where each level builds upon and expands the pervious one.
+Leonard Richardson devised a scale comprised of four levels of (non-)RESTfulness, where each level builds upon and expands the previous one.
 It is called the [Richardson Maturity Model](https://www.crummy.com/writing/speaking/2008-QCon/act3.html) and [Martin Fowler](http://martinfowler.com/articles/richardsonMaturityModel.html) wrote a blog post that summarizes it pretty effectively, but we're also going to give our description of it:

 <dl data-markdown>
   <dt>Level 0: Remote procedures over HTTP</dt>